thir13en/training-postgresql/README.md

 # PostgreSQL Training

-a place to drop notes on the process of learning postgresql
+A place to drop notes on the process of learning postgresql